siteleaf/learn.siteleaf.com/_users-and-settings/hosting.markdown

 ## GitHub Pages

 To publish to [GitHub Pages](https://pages.github.com/), first connect your GitHub account to Siteleaf.
-You can choose the repository you're using, domain (by default it will use `username.github.io/repo`), branch (`gh-pages` by default), and whether or not you'd like GitHub Pages (Jekyll version 2.4) or Siteleaf (Jekyll version 3.0) to compile your site.
+You can choose the repository you're using, domain (by default it will use `username.github.io/repo`), and branch (`gh-pages` by default).

 The repository you use must already exist.
 To make things easier, we suggest that you put your theme files on the `master` branch and the published site on the `gh-pages` branch.